MetaRPC/GoMT4/docs/Order_Operations/ShowOrderCloseByExample.md

 ## 🎯 Purpose

-Use this method to close one position with another opposite-position order.
+Close one position with another opposite-position order.
+Useful for:
-This is useful for:

 * Trade netting workflows
-* Reducing exposure by pairing off positions
+* Reducing exposure by pairing positions
 * Closing multiple positions efficiently

-Ensure both tickets are valid and represent opposing trades for this operation to succeed.
+---

+## 🧩 Notes & Tips

+* **Same symbol required:** Both tickets must be for the **same symbol** and opposite directions.
+* **Partial overlap:** If lot sizes differ, only the overlapping volume is closed; the larger position remains with the residual volume.
+* **Ticket types:** Tickets are `int32` in your API; avoid mixing with `uint64` types used elsewhere.